 If you find a picture of you in an official Furnal Equinox photo gallery and you'd like it removed, e-mail email@example.com and we will remove or crop the picture as soon as possible.
 If the gallery is operated by a third-party site, you should contact the original photographer.

 Q: I believe another attendee is a threat to me.
 Can you ban them from the convention?

-Preventing someone from attending the convention is not an action that we take lightly, and is generally not one that we reserve for interpersonal disputes.
+We take a very dim view of any form of harassment or abuse.
+However, preventing someone from attending the convention is not an action that we take lightly, and is generally not one that we reserve for interpersonal disputes.
 We recommend that you simply avoid the other person at the convention.

-We do, however, take a very dim view of any form of harassment or abuse at the convention itself.
 If you encounter a situation like this, please make it clear to the other person that you want them to stop.
 Do not retaliate or abuse them in return.
 If they fail to stop harassing you, please report the incident to any on-duty Security staff.